blocher/grace/public/wp-content/plugins/sg-cachepress/readme.txt

 		return $default_capabilities;
 	}

-= Environment Optimization =
+= SiteGround Optimizer Environment Page =

-Here, you can force HTTPS for your site, enable or disable Gzip Compression and Browser Caching rules.
+Here, you can force HTTPS for your site and fix insecure content errors.
 You can activate Database Optimization which will remove all unnecessary items from your database and optimize its tables.
 If you are using the InnoDB storage engine, the optimization of tables is done automatically by the engine.
 Use DNS-Prefetching to increase load speeds for external resources.
 It works by resolving the domain name, before a resource is requested.
 You can also manage Heartbeat Control to modify the frequency of the WP Heartbeat for different locations.
 By default, the WordPress Heartbeat API checks every 15 seconds on your post edit pages and every 60 seconds on your dashboard and front end whether there are scheduled tasks to be executed.
 With this option, you can make the checks run less frequently or completely disable them.

-= Frontend Optimization =
+= SiteGround Optimizer Frontend Optimization Page =

-In this tab, you can enable or disable Minification of your HTML, JS and CSS resources.
-You can activate/deactivate JS and CSS combinations to reduce the numbers of requests to the server.
+The page is split into three tabs - CSS, JAVASCRIPT and GENERAL.
+In the CSS tab, you can enable/disable Minification of CSS files, activate/deactivate CSS combinations to reduce the numbers of requests to the server, and also Preload Combined CSS.
+Here you can also exclude styles from being combined/minified.
+In the JAVASCRIPT tab, you can activate/deactivate JS minification and combination so you can reduce the script sizes as well as the number of requests made to the server.
+You can also Defer Render-blocking JavaScript for faster initial site load.
+You can also exclude specific scripts from the different types of optimizations.
+The GENERAL tab offers you the possibility to Minify the HTML Output, which will remove unnecessary characters and reduce data size.
 With the Web Fonts Optimization we’re changing the default way we load Google fonts.
 A preconnect link for Google's font repository will be added in your head tag.
 This informs the browser that your page intends to establish a connection to another origin, and that you'd like the process to start as soon as possible.
 In addition, all other local fonts will be preloaded so browsers can cache and render them faster.
 Also when combined with CSS Combination, we will change the font-display property to swap or add it if it's missing, so we ensure faster rendering.
 You can Disable Emojis support in your pages to prevent WordPress from detecting and generating emojis on your pages.
 You can also Remove Query Strings from static resources to improve their caching.

-= Image Optimization =
+= SiteGround Optimizer Media Optimization Page =

-Here, you can enable or disable automatic optimization for your newly uploaded images or bulk optimize your old ones.
-You can enable the generation of WebP images for newly uploaded images or generate WebP copies of your existing ones.
+Image Compression:
+	Here, you can configure the Image compression in order to resize your existing images and decrease the space they are occupying.
+The dimension of the images will not change.
+You can fine-tune the compression level as well as choose either original images backups are created.
+It is available only on SiteGround Environment.

+Use WebP Images:
 	WebP is a next generation image format supported by modern browsers which greatly reduces the size of your images.
 If the browser does not support WebP, the original images will be loaded.
+It is available only on SiteGround Environment.

-If you wish, you can delete all WebP copies of your images and original images will be loaded by default.
-You can also enable or disable Lazy Load for various assets such as iframes, videos, thumbnails, widgets, shortcodes and more.
-You can also enable Lazy Load for mobile requests.
+You can also enable or disable Lazy Load for various assets.
+You can also exclude specific assets such as iframes, videos, thumbnails, widgets, shortcodes and more from the dropdown menu.
 You have an option to exclude specific images from Lazy Loading.
 This is done by adding the class of the image in the tab.
+Enable the Maximum Image Width if you often upload large images on your website.
+Enabling this will resize your existing and future images whose width exceeds 2560 px.

+You can modify the max image width setting using the filter we've designed for that purpose.
+Here's an example of the code, you can add to your functions.php file:

+	add_filter( 'sgo_set_max_image_width', 'max_image_width' );
+	function max_image_width( $max_allowed_width ) {
+		// Add the value you want to adjust as max image width.
+		$max_allowed_width = 1250;

+		return $max_allowed_width;
+	}

+You can modify the default Webp quality setting using the filter we've designed for that purpose.
+The default setting is 80, you can use values between 0 and 100:

+	add_filter( 'sgo_webp_quality', 'webp_quality' );
+	function webp_quality( $quality ) {
+		// Add the value you want to adjust as Webp image quality.
+		$quality = 100;

+		return $quality;
+	}

+You can modify the default Webp quality type setting using the filter we've designed for that purpose.
+The default quality type is lossy which equals to 0, if you want to set it to lossless - adjust the type to 1 as follows:

+	add_filter( 'sgo_webp_quality_type', 'reset_webp_quality_type' );
+	function reset_webp_quality_type( $quality_type ) {
+		// Add the value you want to adjust as max image width.
+		$quality_type = 1;

+		return $quality_type;
+	}

-= Speed Test =
+= SiteGround Optimizer Speed Test Page =

 Our performance check is powered by Google PageSpeed.
 Here you can check how well your website is optimized.
-The detailed tests result will provide you with additional information on what can be optimized more.
+The detailed test results  will provide you with additional information on what can be optimized more.

-= Full-page Caching on CloudFlare =

-Тhis optimization links your WordPress site with Cloudflare and sets the necessary rules and workers in order to enable full-page caching on Cloudflare edges in order to improve your TTFB and overall site performance.
-The tab will be available only if you have properly configured your installation to work with the CDN.

 = Plugin Compatibility =